-NSE Online is a service mark of Novell, Inc. NTR2000 is a trademark of Novell, Inc. Nutcracker is a registered trademark of Novell, Inc. in the United States and other countries.
+NSE Online is a service mark of Novell, Inc.

+NTR2000 is a trademark of Novell, Inc.

+Nutcracker is a registered trademark of Novell, Inc. in the United States and other countries.

 OnLAN/LAP is a registered trademark of Novell, Inc. in the United States and other countries.

 OnLAN/PC is a registered trademark of Novell, Inc. in the United States and other countries.

-Open Data-Link Interface and ODI are trademarks of Novell, Inc. Open Look is a registered trademark of Novell, Inc. in the United States and other countries.
-Open Networking Platform is a registered trademark of Novell, Inc. in the United States and other countries.
-Open Socket is a registered trademark of Novell, Inc. in the United States.
-Packet Burst is a trademark of Novell.
-Inc. PartnerNet is a trademark and service mark of Novell, Inc. PC Navigator is a trademark of Novell, Inc. PCOX is a registered trademark of Novell, Inc. in the United States and other countries.
-Perform3 is a trademark of Novell, Inc. Personal NetWare is a trademark of Novell.
-Inc. Pervasive Computing from Novell is a registered trademark of Novell, Inc. in the United States and other countries.
-Portable NetWare is a trademark of Novell.
-Inc. Presentation Master is a registered trademark of Novell, Inc. in the United States and other countries.
-Print Managing Agent is a trademark of Novell, Inc. Printer Agent is a trademark of Novell, Inc. QuickFinder is a trademark of Novell, Inc. Red Box is a trademark of Novell.
-Inc. Reference Software is a registered trademark of Novell, Inc. in the United States and other countries.
-Remote Console is a trademark of Novell.
-Inc. Remote MHS is a trademark of Novell.
-Inc. RX-Net is a trademark of Novell, Inc. RX-Net/2 is a trademark of Novell, Inc. ScanXpress is a registered trademark of Novell, Inc. in the United States and other countries.
-Script Director is a registered trademark of Novell, Inc. in the United States and other countries.
-Sequenced Packet Exchange and SPX are trademarks of Novell, Inc. Service Response System is a trademark of Novell, Inc. Serving FTP is a trademark of Novell, Inc. SFT is a trademark of Novell, Inc. SFT III is a trademark of Novell, Inc. SoftSolutions is a registered trademark of SoftSolutions Technology Corporation, a wholly owned subsidiary of Novell, Inc. Software Transformation, Inc. is a registered trademark of Software Transformation, Inc., a wholly owned subsidiary of Novell, Inc.
+Open Data-Link Interface and ODI are trademarks of Novell, Inc.

+Open Look is a registered trademark of Novell, Inc. in the United States and other countries.

+- Open Networking Platform is a registered trademark of Novell, Inc. in the United States and other countries. - Open Socket is a registered trademark of Novell, Inc. in the United States.
+Packet Burst is a trademark of Novell, Inc. - PartnerNet is a registered service mark of Novell, Inc. in the United States and other countries. - PC Navigator is a trademark of Novell, Inc. - PCOX is a registered trademark of Novell, Inc. in the United States and other countries. - Perform3 is a trademark of Novell, Inc. - Personal NetWare is a trademark of Novell, Inc. - Pervasive Computing from Novell is a registered trademark of Novell, Inc. in the United States and other countries. - Portable NetWare is a trademark of Novell, Inc. - Presentation Master is a registered trademark of Novell, Inc. in the United States and other countries. - Print Managing Agent is a trademark of Novell, Inc. - Printer Agent is a trademark of Novell, Inc. - QuickFinder is a trademark of Novell, Inc. - Red Box is a trademark of Novell, Inc. - Reference Software is a registered trademark of Novell, Inc. in the United States and other countries. - Remote Console is a trademark of Novell, Inc. - Remote MHS is a trademark of Novell, Inc. - RX-Net is a trademark of Novell, Inc. - RX-Net/2 is a trademark of Novell, Inc. - ScanXpress is a registered trademark of Novell, Inc. in the United States and other countries. - Script Director is a registered trademark of Novell, Inc. in the United States and other countries. - Sequenced Packet Exchange and SPX are trademarks of Novell, Inc. - Service Response System is a trademark of Novell, Inc. - Serving FTP is a trademark of Novell, Inc. - SFT is a trademark of Novell, Inc. - SFT III is a trademark of Novell, Inc. - SoftSolutions is a registered trademark of SoftSolutions Technology Corporation, a wholly owned subsidiary of Novell, Inc.
-SPX/IPX is a trademark of Novell, Inc. StarLink is a registered trademark of Novell, Inc. in the United States and other countries.
-Storage Management Services and SMS are trademarks of Novell, Inc. Technical Support Alliance and TSA are collective marks of Novell, Inc. The Fastest Way to Find the Right Word is a registered trademark of Novell, Inc. in the United States and other countries.
-The Novell Network Symbol is a trademark of Novell, Inc. Topology Specific Module and TSM are trademarks of Novell, Inc. Transaction Tracking System and TTS are trademarks of Novell, Inc. Universal Component System is a registered trademark of Novell, Inc. in the United States and other countries.
-Virtual Loadable Module and VLM are trademarks of Novell, Inc. Writer's Workbench is a registered trademark of Novell, Inc. in the United States and other countries.
-Yes, It Runs with NetWare (logo) is a trademark of Novell, Inc. Yes, NetWare Tested and Approved (logo) is a trademark of Novell, Inc. Yes, Tested and Approved is a trademark of Novell, Inc. Z.E.N.works is a trademark of Novell, Inc.

-Third-Party Trademarks

-All third-party trademarks are the property of their respective owners.
+Software Transformation, Inc. is a registered trademark of Software Transformation, Inc., a wholly owned subsidiary of Novell, Inc.

+SPX/IPX is a trademark of Novell, Inc.

+StarLink is a registered trademark of Novell, Inc. in the United States and other countries.

+Storage Management Services and SMS are trademarks of Novell, Inc.

+Technical Support Alliance and TSA are collective marks of Novell, Inc.

+The Fastest Way to Find the Right Word is a registered trademark of Novell, Inc. in the United States and other countries.

+The Novell Network Symbol is a trademark of Novell, Inc.

+Topology Specific Module and TSM are trademarks of Novell, Inc.

+Transaction Tracking System and TTS are trademarks of Novell, Inc.

+Universal Component System is a registered trademark of Novell, Inc. in the United States and other countries.

+Virtual Loadable Module and VLM are trademarks of Novell, Inc.

+Writer's Workbench is a registered trademark of Novell, Inc. in the United States and other countries.

+Yes, It Runs with NetWare (logo) is a trademark of Novell, Inc.

+Yes, NetWare Tested and Approved (logo) is a trademark of Novell, Inc.

+ZENworks is a trademark of Novell, Inc.

-166 NetWare Server Operating System
+164 NetWare Server Operating System Administration Guide